 Simply put a tablet in your mouth and crunch it with your teeth, it mingles with your saliva and starts to foam and feel a bit like normal toothpaste so you can brush your teeth.
 Wet your toothbrush enough as well though to make it easier.

 There are several different flavors of Toothy Tabs, I suggest you try some of them before deciding if you like them.
 I tried the “ultrablast” taste the first time and I wasn’t blown away by the flavor.
 You want them to taste good as you first need to chew on them before you can begin brushing.

 Although brushing your teeth with toothpaste tablets does not feel like brushing with normal toothpaste, the result is pretty much the same: clean teeth and a fresh mouth.

 As it's been several years since I first started using Lush's non-liquid toiletries and am still using them, you probably guessed that I'm a fan.
 I mostly use the solid shampoo and conditioner bars, and the solid deodorant as those last way longer than the toothpaste tabs.

 Lush Cosmetics, the company

-Lush Cosmetics was founded in 1995 by six people in the UK.
-It focuses on using fresh ingredients and is strictly against animal testing.
+Founded in 1995 by six people in the UK, it focuses on using natural ingredients and is strictly against animal testing.
 All items are suitable for vegetarians and products suitable for vegans are clearly marked as such.

 Adopting a “grocery store approach”, products are sold by weight and wrapped in packaging carrying a “use by” date.
-That packaging is often just a paper wrap or something similar as Lush tries to sell the bulk of its products “naked” to battle over-packaging in the shopping industry.
+That packaging is often just a paper wrap as the bulk of its products are sold “naked” to battle over-packaging in the shopping industry.